PHYS3888/Tutorial_BuildingLearningMachines/README.md

 Test three learning rates: `eta = 0.02`, `eta = 2`, and `eta = 200` (using initial weights `w0 = [-1,-1]` and `numIterations = 100`).
 Which of these three learning rates gives the most stable final result within the 100 iterations?

-## Part 2: Storing Memories in Hopfield Networks
+## PART 2: Storing Memories in Hopfield Networks

 Recall how a simple Hebbian learning mechanism can allow memories to be stored in networks of connected neurons.
 Networks that update weights using a Hebbian learning rule are called Hopfield Networks.